BEST GUITAR STOOLS AND CHAIRS

 - Folds up easily for great storage and easy transportation

-- A padded seat is included that is perfectly suitable for long hours of performing
+- Also, a padded seat is included that is perfectly suitable for long hours of performing

 - Requires no tools for set up